Waikato/wekaDeeplearning4j/docs/getting-started.md

 All three ways are explained in the following.
 The main classifier exposed by this package is named `Dl4jMlpClassifier`.
 Simple examples are given in the examples section for the [Iris dataset](examples/classifying-iris) and the [MNIST dataset](examples/classifying-mnist).

+Make sure your `WEKA_HOME` environment variable is set.
 ## Commandline Interface
 A first look for the available commandline options of the `Dl4jMlpClassifier` is shown with
 ```bash